drewlanenga/drewlanenga.github.io/_posts/2016-02-20-network-science.md

 Expressing a network as a matrix allows us to do a lot of math behind the scenes.

-### Connectivity

-Some colleagues of the network scientists I worked with wrote a [book](http://www.amazon.com/Connected-Surprising-Networks-Friends-Everything/dp/0316036137) on the power of network connectivity.
-They note some particularly [interesting work](https://www.cis.upenn.edu/~mkearns/papers/behvoting.pdf) that highlights the importance of a network's structure in its ability to reach concensus.

-### Consensus

-Let me illustrate: imagine you're the CEO at a venture-backed company that's still struggling to find [product-market fit](http://www.stanford.edu/class/ee204/ProductMarketFit.html).
-You're at about 30 employees, and you're confident that the team you built can execute on any business model.
-After a lot of research/advice/guts you decide to [pivot](https://en.wikipedia.org/wiki/Lean_startup#Pivot).
-Everyone seems to be on board, except your Director of Engineering and VP of Sales.

-Eventually, and unfortunately, it doesn't pan out.
-There were a lot of misaligned expectations, miscommunication, and missed deadlines.
-It turns out, the two people who didn't agree with you were the two most [central](#centrality) people at your company.
-We'll get to centrality in a minute, but it means that those two individuals are the most strategically connected everyone else at your company.

-Why is that so fatal?
-[Michael Kearns argues](https://www.cis.upenn.edu/~mkearns/papers/KearnsJuddVorobeychik.pdf) that **a network whose core actors are not in consensus will never arrive at a consensus.**  If you're trying to rally around Business Plan B, you need your company to rally with you.
-Doubt and negative energy are contagious, and **a team that doesn't have the same vision won't build the same thing**.

-If you don't know who your core actors are, you need to.
+## Cliques

+Cliques exist in every social context.
+Birds of a feather really do [flock together](https://en.wikipedia.org/wiki/Assortativity).  **Organizations get pretty interesting when cliques don't align with the org chart.**

+If they don't align, does it mean that cliques form because the existing org chart failed?
+Or have they succeeding in opening up collaboration with other groups?
+If they do align, does it mean that teams are focused, or are they working in isolation?
+It's always a good idea to have a core set of productivity metrics, so the answers to these questions can be validated with experimentation.

+## Key Actors

+Sometimes there are actors who perform strategic roles in brokering relationships between cliques or structured areas of the organization.
+If there are two groups of people working very cohesively, but there's no communication between teams, that's usually a problem.
+There needs to be at least a couple of actors brokering communication between the two groups.

+You can see why those actors are important to the network &mdash; we'd say that those brokers lie on many _shortest paths_ between the two groups.
+That is, if you want to talk with someone from the other group, it's probably through those brokers.
+Finding out how many shortest paths an actor lies on is a metric called **betweenness**.

+Betweenness is one of a couple metrics that can be used to determine how important &mdash; or _central_ &mdash; an actor is to a network.

 ### Centrality

-There are a couple of different ways to determine how important (or central) an actor is in a given network.
-The idea is called **[centrality](https://en.wikipedia.org/wiki/Centrality)**, and there are a couple of ways to calculate it.

-My favorite centrality metric is called **betweenness**.
-To calculate it, first you have to look at the shortest paths between every pair of actors in the network.
-If two individuals are connected, their path is of length 1.
-If we look at Alice and Charlie from the first example, we see that theirs is of length 2: Alice → Bob → Charlie.
-Since Bob is connecting everyone in his network (albeit two people), he is a very important guy.

-### Cliques

-Cliques exist in every social context.
-Sometimes birds of a feather really do [flock together](https://en.wikipedia.org/wiki/Assortativity).

-This gets pretty interesting when cliques don't align with some pre-existing or hierarchical structuring.

-If they don't align, does it mean that sub-groups form because the existing org chart failed?
-Or that they're collaborating well with other groups?
-If they do align, does it mean that teams are well-defined, or are they working in isolation?

-The answers aren't always clear, but asking them can help ensure we're aware of the network structure that's forming.
+Centrality scores are an effort by network scientists to determine how important different actors are.
+The idea is that more important members have higher scores of centrality.

+Actor centrality can give insights into how stable an organization is.  **A stable network will have pretty similar centrality scores among most of its members.**  That is, each individual is equally important, so if anyone leaves the network, those connections can be easily absorbed by others in the network.

+**An unstable network will have most of the centrality in a network carried by a few strategic actors.**  If a highly central actor were to leave the network, it would leave a disproportionately high number of relationships unbrokered.

-### Brokerage Roles
+### Brokerage

-In every network, cliques will exist and silos will exist.
-Just like it would be inefficient if no one worked together on anything, it would also be inefficient if everyone worked together on everything.

-Hence, collaboration.
+When considering an actor's position in a network, we can also consider their functional role in collaboration.

 [Brokerage roles](https://www.insna.org/PDF/Connections/v26/2004_I-1-6.pdf) let us explain how someone facilitates collaboration.
 We look at how actors from some groups _broker_ relationship with actors from other groups.

 We start by breaking up a network into all of its **triads**.
-The Alice → Bob → Charlie relationship is a triad &mdash; A is connected to B, and B to C, but A is not connected to C.  We'd say that Bob is a _broker_ in that relationship.
+(Triads are formally defined in the glossary.)
 For every triad, we classify the relationship according to the following:

 - **Coordinator**: The broker mediates contact between two individuals in the same group: **A → A → A**
 - **Consultant**: The broker mediates contact between two individuals in the same group, who are not member of the broker's group: **A → B → A**